ORLANDO (adapted from the original by Virginia Woolf)

 A maid—Grimsditch

-A maid—Dupper
+A chaplain—Dupper

 A Salesperson

-ACT I: The Elizabethan Age.
+The Elizabethan Age.

 SCENE 1: Orlando.